 Investment properties are properties which are held either to earn rental income or for capital appreciation, or for both.
 Such properties are measured initially at cost including transaction costs.
 Following initial recognition, investment properties are carried at cost less accumulated depreciation and accumulated impairment loss, if any.
 Freehold land has an unlimited useful life and therefore is not depreciated.
-Buildings under construction are not depreciated as these assets are not yet available for use.
 Buildings are depreciated over 50 years on a straight line method.